Grand Canyon Lodge: 1932 fire

-The Grand Canyon Lodge initially consisted of the Main Lodge building, 20 deluxe cabins, and 100 standard cabins.
-20 additional cabins were constructed in 1928.
-The lodge and many of the cabins were built in the fall and winter of 1927–28, in a region known for its severe winter weather.
-Cabin construction continued through the summer of 1928.
-A 1932 fire that began in the lodge's basement destroyed much of the main lodge and two cabins.
-The lodge was rebuilt in 1936–37 to a modified design, that re-used much of the original stonework, but which was otherwise scaled back, lacking the original's second story and observation tower.
+The lodge was rebuilt during 1936–37 to a modified design that reused much of the original stonework, but it was scaled back, lacking the original's second story and observation tower.
+It was open to guests by early June 1937.
 Underwood increased the amount of stonework and modified the roofline in response to the original lodge's experience of heavy snowfall.
-Debate continues over the role Underwood played, if any, in the rebuilt Grand Canyon Lodge, as he was by then working for the Federal government, and his signature is not apparent on the reconstruction drawings.
+Debate continues over the role that Underwood played in the rebuilt Grand Canyon Lodge, as he was working for the federal government by that time, and his signature is not apparent on the reconstruction drawings.

+Historic recognition

+The Grand Canyon Lodge was placed on the National Register of Historic Places on September 2, 1982.
+The historic district includes a rustic drinking fountain and a trail shelter near the head of the North Kaibab Trail.
+It was declared a National Historic Landmark on May 28, 1987.

+2025 fire

+The lodge was reported to have been destroyed by the Dragon Bravo Fire on July 13, 2025.
+A press release from the National Park Service confirmed the loss of the lodge.

+The fire was caused by a lightning strike wildfire that quickly engulfed over 5000 acre due to high temperatures and winds which spread the wildfire rapidly.
+Initial reports estimated that 50 to 80 structures had been destroyed inside the park at the North Rim, including the visitor center, gas station, waste water treatment plant, and employee housing.

 Description

 Gilbert Stanley Underwood was employed by the Union Pacific Railroad to design resort hotels at Zion, Bryce Canyon, Yosemite, and Grand Canyon.
 Underwood purposefully designed the stonework to appear like natural rock outcroppings.
-The main lodge building is set slightly downhill into the side of the canyon and is the complex's central feature.
-The structure of both the original and rebuilt lodges is a mixture of Kaibab limestone and peeled Ponderosa pine logs.
+The main lodge building was set slightly downhill into the side of the canyon and was the complex's central feature.
+The structure of both the original (c.
+1927) and rebuilt (c.
+1936) lodges was a mixture of Kaibab Limestone and peeled Ponderosa pine logs.